-‘Pokémon Go’ Update Won’t Revive Game, Fans Warn
+‘Pokemon GO’ Update Won’t Revive Game, Fans Warn

 — Dep.
 Chf of Stf VFW (@Donny_Lairson) January 24, 2017

-Niantic is about to release a Pokémon Go update with a long list of new features, including Evolutionary Stones, Shiny Pokémon, and Pocket Monster forms variations.
+Niantic is about to release a Pokemon GO update with a long list of new features, including Evolutionary Stones, Shiny Pokemon, and Pocket Monster form variations.
 While fans of the hit app are wondering when they will get to try out the new features, experts at Trainer Tips are teasing that the update might be just around the corner.

-A recent Trainer Tips video explained that Pokémon Go players on both Android and iOS will now be forced to update the app to its latest version.
+A recent Trainer Tips video explained that Pokemon GO players on both Android and iOS will now be forced to update the app to its latest version.

 “When Niantic forces users to update, it’s because they’re about to roll something out that requires you to have code and assets that are in the most recent update files.”

-The video added that “something very big is coming very soon,” teasing that it could be Shiny Pokémon, Pokémon Genders, or Gen 2 Pokémon.
-Although there is no telling yet what the new Pokémon Go update will bring, players and fans of the app game are starting to speculate that it could be a full second generations of Pokémon.
+The video added that “something very big is coming very soon,” teasing that it could be Shiny Pokémon, Pokemon Genders, or Gen 2 Pokemon.
+Although there is no telling yet what the new Pokemon GO update will bring, players and fans of the app game are starting to speculate that it could be a full second generations of Pokemon.

 #AWANInews #HariIni8 Pokemon Go unleashed on game-mad South Korea six months latehttps://t.co/97Mv7IJmvq pic.twitter.com/HIrvVaCL1S